nitinkohaal/sama_back/README.md

 # sama_backend
-this is the bakend of the sama web
+this is the backend of the sama web